yayaasd/devicelookup/README.md

-# Tool for Device Lookup @Prime and @CatalystCenter
+## Tool for Device Lookup @Cisco Prime and @Cisco CatalystCenter
-with this tool, the User doesn't need GUI Access to Prime or Catalyst Center anymore.
-Specially external contractors can be given "access" to information without let them access your management systems.
+Using this tool, the User doesn't need GUI Access to Prime or Catalyst Center anymore.
+Specially external contractors can be given "access" to information without let them access your management systems or your core network.

 You can check the code and activate/deactivate the lan/wifi part as you like.
 The given state is:
 LAN is from Prime
 WIFI is from Catalystcenter

-#### Example
+#### This is what it looks like:
 ![image](./resources/example.png)

-# config guideline
+No fancy GUI nor beautifier - just a small tool for providing data ;-)

+## Compatibility
+For now the tested versions are:

+`Prime Infrastructure 3.10.5`
+`Catalyst Center: 2.3.7.6 up to 2.3.7.9`

+future versions may be tested and updated, keep following.

+## How-To

-## vHost Config
+### 1) vHost Config
 the vHost config should be:
 <details><summary>Click to expand</summary>